kaotickj/K-Pots/README.md

 ### Usage
 >  PLEASE NOTE:  K-Pots MUST be run with elevated privileges.
 Run as root or `sudo ./kpots.sh `

 First, you'll need a banner for the port.
 K-pots displays the banner text at $DIR/$PORT.txt on connect.
-The banner genrator relies on figlet: http://www.figlet.org/ , though no extra fonts are required as it uses the default figlet font.

 To generate a new banner for a port, for example, ssh on port 22  simply run:
 ```sh